 5. A maximum of 9 units of graduate work at the post-baccalaureate level may be credited to a student's program requirements upon departmental acceptance to the graduate program.

-6. Submission of analytic, quantitative and verbal scores from the Graduate Record Examination (GRE) to the Department.
+6. Submission of analytic, quantitative and verbal scores from the Graduate Record Examination (GRE) to the University.

-7. Submission of a copy of the CSU graduate application.
+7. Submission, through CSU Mentor, of a copy of the CSU graduate application.